Wrangell Mountains Center

 - Promote professional and personal relationships between Residents

-Five Residencies are available on the following dates in 2014
+Two Residencies are available on the following dates in 2019:

-Each resident will be provided with a private and furnished live/work space.
+Each resident will be provided with a furnished live/work space.
 These spaces are rustic but sufficiently equipped to provide basic comforts, a productive space, and privacy as well as the opportunity for immersion in the natural world and the human community.
-Residents will have access to common areas on campus and simple, healthy meals will be provided and shared communally with WMC staff, students, and visitors.
+Residents will have access to common areas on campus and a fully stocked kitchen supplemented by several staff-prepared simple healthy meals inspired by our garden and shared communally with WMC staff, students, and visitors.

 Our remote location limits the ability of visitors to obtain many goods and services in the area.
+There is a small community market where food, dry goods, and camping gear can be purchased.
 Participants should come prepared with all the necessary research materials and art supplies since they are not available for purchase locally.
 Please communicate specific needs for the residency period to ensure enjoyment and productivity.
-Internet and email access can be purchased on a personal computer, but the ability to charge electronic devices is dictated by solar power availability, which can be limited in inclement weather.
-Laundry opportunities are available.
+Limited wi-fi internet is available (but not reliable!) and the ability to charge electronic devices is dictated by solar power availability.

 Artists will be selected by the following components:

-- The artists proposed plan to give back to the community
+The artists proposed plan engage with the community